 4. Paddle to a pristine lush jungle

 Paddling in a kayak in the middle of towering cliffs.
-Well navigating in a kayak is easy but you have to remember there are other tourists who are with you who are doing this for the first time so it’s like survival of the fittest at first, battling with other tourists to get to the cove, you might wonder why it’s survival of the fittest?, for one thing, starboard and port side doesn’t mean anything, right of way? out of the window too, hey remember, it’s their first time on a kayak but being rammed by another kayak abeam is a good way to reminisce the battle of Artemisium, except you are the Persians.
+Well navigating in a kayak is easy but you have to remember there are other tourists who are with you who are doing this for the first time so it’s like survival of the fittest at first, battling with other tourists to get to the cove, you might wonder why it’s survival of the fittest?, for one thing, starboard and port side doesn’t mean anything, right of way? out of the window too, hey remember, it’s their first time on a kayak but being rammed by another kayak abeam is a good way to reminisce about the battle of Artemisium, except you are the Persians.

 5. Enjoy real island grill.

-I can definitely tell you, nothing gets you closer to native cuisine than this, even I who is also an islander of another island have never eaten on a random beach after half a day of island activities and ate my food with my bare hands on top of a random rock.
+I can definitely tell you, that nothing gets you closer to native cuisine than this, even I who is also an islander of another island have never eaten on a random beach after half a day of island activities and ate my food with my bare hands on top of a random rock.

 Not yet inspired to visit? follow us and get updates as soon as we finish the El Nido Guide.
 PS: I shouldn’t write this here but I’ll just write it here, busy with cram school so it might be delayed.